 The compositional strand of training if a student wishes to undertake it has many elements we will learn the theory needed to competently make music learn systems that allow us to break down composition as well as multiple genres. work they can do by themselves at their own pace, allowing each student to work and grow at a rate suited to their ability.

 -building a strong understanding of Melody, Chords and how different instruments work and support each other.

-When it comes to classes for teenagers I teach them theory and practice as well as strong fundamentals but I also allow time to let them lead their learning to give them more agency, allow them to learn their favourite /contemporary songs.
+When it comes to classes for teenagers I teach them theory and practice as well as strong fundamentals but I also allow time to let them lead their learning to give them more agency, allow them to learn their favorite / contemporary songs.
 This keeps the passion for music alive.
-With teenagers, my approach centres on elevating and reinforcing what they learn from school using exercises and providing tools to break down ideas musically.
+With teenagers, my approach centers on elevating and reinforcing what they learn from school using exercises and providing tools to break down ideas musically.
 In addition, I also prepare for GCSE and A-levels.

 Lessons will follow a path of progression, teaching them how to approach the next levels of theoretical and practical competence.
 Allowing the students to understand their Progression and their path forward increases the likelihood they will continue studying.

 Lessons are flexible, and curated on a student-to-student basis as well as making sure to incorporate what I believe they need to achieve the next level.
 This involves; practical music training, ear training, building on theoretical knowledge, as well as learning songs they love to ensure they feel fulfilled and have fun with music.